 Saint Hubert is the Patron Saint of all hunters, archers, dogs, mathematicians, opticians, and metal workers.
 Some even call Saint Hubert the Patron Saint of all who drinks Jagermeister because you can find his symbol on each bottle cap.

-The story behind Saint Hubert, celebrated on the 3rd of November every year, is quite interesting.
+The story behind Saint Hubertus, celebrated on the 3rd of November every year, is quite interesting.
 He went from a life of luxury and pure opulence to a life of priesthood and servitude.
 Saint Hubert symbolizes hard work, determination, and strength to carry out the calling upon your life, even in difficult times.